If you’ve ever been diagnosed with high blood pressure, I bet your doctor had his prescription pad out faster than a gunfighter drawing his pistol.

 Grape seed extract: This helps relax blood vessels and lower blood pressure.
 New Chapter offers a remedy called Blood Pressure Take Care that also includes Hawthorn, which has been used for decades in Europe to treat high blood pressure.

-*Coenzyme Q10: Try 100 to 300 mg daily.
-CoQ10 also supports an ailing heart and is a must if you happen to be on a cholesterol-lowering "statin" drug like Lipitor, which depletes your CoQ10 levels.
+Coenzyme Q10: Try 100 to 300 mg daily.
+CoQ10 also supports an ailing heart and is a must if you happen to be on cholesterol-lowering “statin” drugs like Lipitor, which depletes your CoQ10 levels.
 Make sure you take a gel cap for optimal absorption.

 Bonito Fish peptide: This is a fish-derived protein that has been used with a lot of success in Japan.
 It’s available in a product called Vasotensin from Metagenics.